CAFM-Blog.de | Facility Management 4.0: Digital Transformation in Building Management

-Sustainable construction with ecological building materials is an increasingly important topic in the construction industry.
+Sustainable Construction with ecological building materials is an increasingly important topic in the construction industry.
 Ecological building materials are materials that are made from renewable raw materials and have a low environmental impact.
 In contrast to conventional building materials, which are often made from non-renewable resources such as concrete and steel, ecological building materials offer a more environmentally friendly alternative.
 The use of ecological building materials can significantly reduce the ecological footprint of construction projects.
 This is particularly important as the construction sector has a significant impact on the environment, both in terms of energy consumption and resource utilization.

-The environmental benefits of ecological building materials
+The advantages of ecological building materials for the environment

 Types of ecological building materials and their properties

 There is a variety of ecological building materials that can be used for the construction and renovation of buildings.
-Some of the most common ecological building materials include wood, clay, straw, hemp, cork, sheep wool, and recycled materials.
+Some of the most common ecological building materials include wood, clay, straw, hemp, cork, sheep's wool, and recycled materials.
 Wood is a versatile building material that can be used for structural elements, cladding, flooring, and furniture.
 It is a sustainable resource, as trees can be replanted to maintain the stock.

 Clay is another popular ecological building material that can be used for walls, plasters, and insulation materials.
 Clay has natural moisture-regulating properties and contributes to creating a healthy indoor climate.
-Straw is often used as an insulation material in walls and roofs and offers excellent insulation properties.
+Straw is often used as an insulating material in walls and roofs and offers excellent insulation properties.
 Hemp is a versatile material used for the production of insulation materials, insulation boards, and fiber concrete.

 Certifications and standards for ecological building materials

-| EU Ecolabel | EU Ecolabel for products and services that meet high environmental standards throughout their entire life cycle. | Paints and varnishes |
+EU EcolabelEnvironmental label of the European Union for products and services that meet high environmental standards throughout their entire life cycle.Paints and varnishes

-| Blue Angel | Environmental label of the German federal government for particularly environmentally friendly products and services. | Insulation materials |
+Blue AngelEnvironmental label of the German federal government for particularly environmentally friendly products and services.Insulation materials

-| Cradle to Cradle | Certification system that evaluates products based on their entire life cycle and checks them for Sustainability their suitability. | Floor coverings |
+Cradle to CradleCertification system that evaluates products according to their entire life cycle and assesses their Sustainability checked.Floor coverings

 To ensure that ecological building materials are indeed environmentally friendly, there are various certifications and standards that confirm their sustainability.
-One of the best-known certifications for ecological building materials is the "Natureplus" label, which identifies materials that meet strict environmental and health standards.
-The "Cradle to Cradle" certificate evaluates products regarding their material health, reusability, and recyclability.
+One of the best-known certifications for ecological building materials is the 'Natureplus' label, which identifies materials that meet strict environmental and health standards.
+The 'Cradle to Cradle' certificate evaluates products regarding their material health, reusability, and recyclability.

 Practical applications of ecological building materials in construction